-- Size: 51/2" (14 cm) - Male: Vibrant-blue finch-like bird.
-Dark markings scattered on wings and tail. - Female: light-brown with faint markings - Juvenile: similar to female - Nest: cup; female builds; 2 broods per year - Eggs: 3-4; pale blue without markings - Incubation: 12-13 days; female incubates - Fledging: 10-11 days; female feeds the young - Migration: complete, to Mexico, Central America, and South America - Food: insects, seeds, fruit; will visit seed feeders - Compare: The male Eastern Bluebird (p.
-91) is larger and has a rust-red chest.
-Male Blue Grosbeak (p.
-89) is larger, has chestnut-colored wing bars and a large bill.
-Look for the bright-blue plumage to identify the male Indigo Bunting.
+Size: 51⁄2" (14 cm)

+Male: Vibrant-blue finch-like bird.
+Dark markings

+scattered on wings and tail.

+Female: light-brown with faint markings

+Juvenile: similar to female

+Nest: cup; female builds; 2 broods per year

+Eggs: 3-4; pale blue without markings

+Incubation: 12-13 days; female incubates

+Fledging: 10-11 days; female feeds the young

+Migration: complete, to Mexico, Central America, and

+South America

+Food: insects, seeds, fruit; will visit seed feeders

+Compare: The male Eastern Bluebird (p.
+77) and the

+male Blue Grosbeak (p.
+75) are larger.
+Lacks the bluebird's rust-red chest and grosbeak's chestnut-colored wing bars and large bill.

 Stan's Notes: Seen along woodland edges and in parks and yards, feeding on insects.
 Comes to seed feeders early in spring, before insects are plentiful.
 Usually only the males are noticed.
 The male often sings from treetops to attract a mate.
 The female is quiet.
-Actually a gray bird, without blue pigment in its feathers: like Blue Jays and other blue birds, sunlight is refracted within the structure of the feathers, making them appear blue.
+Actually a gray bird without blue pigment in its feathers, like Blue Jays and other blue birds, sunlight is refracted within the structure of the feathers, making them appear blue.
 Plumage is iridescent in direct sun, duller in shade.
 Molts in spring to acquire body feathers with gray tips, which quickly wear off, revealing the bright-blue plumage.
 Molts in fall and appears like the female during winter.
-Migrates at night in flocks of 5-10 individuals.
+Migrates at night in flocks of 5-10 birds.
+Males return before the females and juveniles, often to the nest site of the preceding year.
+Iuveniles move to within a mile of their birth site.

-Blue Jay Cyanocitta cristata
+Blue JayCyanocitta cristata

-- Size: 12" (30 cm) - Male: Bright light-blue-and-white bird with a black necklace and gray belly.
+YEAR-ROUND Size: 12" (30 cm) Male: Bright light-blue-and-white bird with a black necklace and gray belly.
 Large crest moves up and down at will.
 White face, wing bars, and tip of tail.
-Black tail bands. - Female: same as male - Juvenile: same as adult but duller - Nest: cup; female and male construct; 1-2 broods per year - Eggs: 4-5; green to blue with brown markings - Incubation: 16-18 days; female and male incubate - Fledging: 17-21 days; female and male feed the young - Migration: non-migrator to partial migrator; will move around to find an abundant food source - Food: insects, fruit, carrion, seeds, nuts; visits seed feeders, ground feeders with corn or peanuts - Compare: The Belted Kingfisher (p.
-97) has a larger, more ragged crest.
-The Eastern Bluebird (p.
-91) is much smaller and has a rust-red breast.
-Look for the large crest to help identify the Blue Jay.
+Black tail bands.

+Female: same as male

+Juvenile: same as adult but duller

+Nest: cup; female and male construct; 1-2 broods

+per year

+Eggs: 4-5; green to blue with brown markings

+Incubation: 16-18 days; female incubates

+Fledging: 17-21 days; female and male feed the young

+Migration: non-migrator to partial migrator; will move

+around to find an abundant food source

+Food: insects, fruit, carrion, seeds, nuts; visits seed

+feeders, ground feeders with corn or peanuts

+Compare: Eastern Bluebird (p.
+77) is much smaller

+and lacks the crest.
+The Belted Kingfisher (p.
+85) lacks the vivid blue coloring and

+black necklace of Blue Iav.

 Stan's Notes: Highly intelligent, solving problems, gathering food, and communicating more than other birds.
 Loud and noisy; mimics other birds.
 Known as the alarm of the forest, screaming at intruders.
 Imitates hawk calls around feeders to scare off other birds.
 One of the few birds to cache food; can remember where it hid thousands of nuts.
 Carries food in a pouch under its tongue (sublingually).
-Eats eggs and young birds from other nests.
+Eats eggs and young from other nests.
 Feathers lack blue pigment; refracted sunlight causes the blue appearance.